 Things changed for Paul when he met Jesus on the road to Damascus.
 The effect on Paul was quite startling.
 From that, it followed that what these “irritating Jesus people” had been claiming was, after all, true: that the Crucified One had indeed been raised from the dead by God; therefore, he was indeed God’s Messiah (which Paul had thought impossible).

 From the scriptorium in ancient monasteries to the invention of the printing press, from radio to television, modern means have been employed to spread the Good News of Jesus Christ.
 Consider the potential of harnessing today’s technology to spread the Gospel.
 Imagine how Saint Paul would have used the internet, Facebook and YouTube.
-It seems that in proclaiming the Year of Saint Paul, one of Pope Benedict XVI’s goals is that every Catholic hold up a mirror to his or her life and ask: Am I as determined and as energetic about spreading the Catholic faith as Saint Paul was?
+It seems that in remembering his conversion, every Catholic is called to hold up a mirror to his or her life and ask: Am I as determined and as energetic about spreading the Catholic faith as Saint Paul was?

 Is spreading the faith both by example and by our conversations with our friends even a concern?
 Saint Paul the Apostle, pray for us!